-HMGT 2064 Principles of Food Prep 4 cr.
-Semester: S 4 Lec/Lab.
-Hrs./week classroom component provides the theoretical basis of food types and production processes that will then be demonstrated and experimented with in the lab environment.
+HMGT 2064Principles of Food Prep4 cr.Semester: S4 Lec/Lab.
+Hrs./week

+Prerequisite: HMGT 1143 Food Service Management and NRAEF ServSafe Certification or permission of the Lead Faculty.
+This course presents the study of the various foods, production principles, cooking methods, food storage and equipment utilized in food preparation and includes both lab and classroom learning opportunities.
+The classroom component provides the theoretical basis of food types and production processes that will then be demonstrated and experimented with in the lab environment.
 Requires the purchase of professional uniform and some supplies.
 A lab fee is required.